helmrich/PitchPerfect/README.md

 # Pitch Perfect
 The first project of the iOS Nanodegree on Udacity.
-This application records a voice and lets the user choose from 5 options on how to change the voice and outputs the modified audio.
+This application records audio, lets the user choose from 5 options on how to change the sound and outputs the modified audio.

 ##Start screen